 Assume you’re making guesstimations as you write your homeschool philosophy.
 This is not a permanent record of statement, not a marriage vow, not a hand on the bible in the courtroom moment, not a declaration of presidential integrity (haha, sorry, couldn’t resist).

-It’s a general outline, that you will hone for the rest of your homeschool years.
+This homeschool philosophy statement is a general outline that you will hone for the rest of your homeschool years.

-Watching my kids approach learning, questioning why I was homeschooling, what the benefits were, compelled me to consider, what is an education?
-My thoughts remain the same as a few years ago:
+Watching my kids approach learning, questioning why I was homeschooling, and asking myself what the benefits were, compelled me to consider, what is an education anyway?

-But ponder it, consider it, what is your intention toward your child’s education?
+Ponder these thoughts, consider your values, your family, your goals: what is your intention toward your child’s education?

 Count on it that whatever you write THIS YEAR, will definitely not be the same as you write NEXT YEAR.